wakandamohan1/wakandamohan1/README.md

 - 🗃️ Leverage **SQL** for ad-hoc queries to extract, filter, and analyze data for business needs.
 - 📈 Build robust reporting solutions with **Excel** and **Power Query**.
 - 🐍 Integrate **Python** for advanced data analysis and automation in my projects.
+## Below is a preview of my projects—Click on a title to view the full project and download the dashboards for a better interactive view . 🚀

 --